Resources > Community solar in Maryland

 Maryland is implementing a community solar pilot program that will run from 2017-2024.

 Starting in June 2017, subscriber organizations began the application process to connect their projects to the grid and subsequently request space in the program for each project.
-Once a project joins the program, subscriber organizations will likely begin seeking subscribers/customers.
-The timing for this will vary by project, but several projects are open to subscribers now.
+Once a project joins the program, subscriber organizations will likely begin seeking subscribers and customers.
+The timing for this varies by project, but several projects are open to subscribers now.

 What is community solar?